MercuryPay/InfinitePeripherals.All.ObjC/README.md

 ***
 ##Steps to Capture Secure Card Data from <br>Infinite Peripherals Encrypted Swipers

-###Step 1: Add Infinite Peripheral library from Pre-requisite above
+###Step 1: Add Infinite Peripheral library from prerequisite above
 Add `DTDevices.h` and `libtdev.a` to your project

 ###Step 2: Modify .plist file